redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 compiling and keeps its behaviour.
 A shell that registers nothing generates what it generates today.

-To adopt, register the handler in type generation, regenerate, add the conformance and the property to the handler type, and delete the method and the file behind it.
-The notes and weather examples do this in the implementing pull request, so the book's Part II shows handlers that implement only app-defined operations.
+To adopt, register the handler in type generation, regenerate, replace the method bodies with delegations to an instance of the shipped implementation, and delete the file that held them.
+The notes and weather examples do this in the implementing pull request, so the book's Part II shows handlers whose only substance is the app-defined operations.

 The [migration guide](../guide/migrate-per-operation-types.md) gains a section per language.